 '''

 void IupFlush(void); [in C]

-IupFlush() [in IupLua3]

-iup.Flush() [in IupLua5]
+iup.Flush() [in Lua]

 '''

 When you change an attribute of a certain element, the change may not take place immediately.
 For this update to occur faster than usual, run IupFlush after the attribute is changed.